CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/Protocol-Independent-Multicast-PIM.md

 {{< /tab >}}
 {{< tab "vtysh Commands ">}}

-Create a prefix list with the `permit` keyword to match address ranges that you want to treat as multicast groups and the `deny` keyword for the address ranges you do not want to treat as multicast groups:
+Create a prefix-list with the `permit` keyword to match address ranges that you want to treat as SSM groups and the `deny` keyword for the ranges you do not want to treat as SSM-enabled ranges:

 ```
 cumulus@switch:~$ sudo vtysh